How to Refinance Your Canara Bank Student Loan in the U.S.

 3. You Need a Lower Interest Rate

 Perhaps the biggest benefit of refinancing is that you can get lower interest rates.
-If the interest payments on your loan are too high or too costly in the long-term, refinancing can save you a huge amount.
+If the interest payments on your loans are too high or too costly in the long-term, refinancing can save you a huge amount.

 Can You Refinance Canara Bank Student Loans in the U.S.?

-Why It’s So Hard for Visa Holder to Refinance with American Banks
+Why It’s so Hard for Visa Holder to Refinance With American Banks

 Also, international students may have a limited credit history and income.
 These are important factors that lenders use to judge an application for refinancing, leaving noncitizens at a disadvantage.

 Stilt is an American online lender that provides financial services for underserved immigrant and noncitizen communities.
 Immigrants are often excluded from the credit system and denied loans, but Stilt has shaped its eligibility criteria to be as inclusive as possible towards immigrants.
 Stilt offers a range of services, including personal loans, student loans, and loan refinancing.